How to find affordable health insurance

 You can look for an individual plan outside of the exchanges by checking with an independent health insurance broker or going directly to area health insurers.

-If you shop for a plan outside of the exchanges, check its coverage, so you know what to expect before signing up.
+If you shop for a plan outside of the exchanges, check the coverage so you know what to expect before signing up.

 • Visit healthcare.gov, which is the ACA exchange’s website.
 The site asks you to enter information such as where you live and your family income.
 With that information, the tool provides health plan options and premium estimates.

 • Choose an HMO over a PPO.
 HMOs are cheaper but offer the same coverage.
-HMOs, however, require referrals to see specialists and you're only able to see doctors in the HMO's network.
+However, HMOs require referrals to see specialists, and you can only see doctors in the HMO's network.

 • A Bronze plan can be the better choice if you don't expect to need to see a doctor often over the next year.